 A website is only good if it is current.
 When a website’s information becomes outdated or irrelevant, it is hard to build credibility with visitors.
 Always update at least once a year to refresh information.

-Mei Ping is the founder of Joucads Communications.
+Mei Ping is the SEO Specialist of Joucads Communications.
 She obtained a BA(Hons) in Advertising Design in Lasalle College of the Arts and has 17 years of work experience in the Arts/Creative field.
 She started building websites since 1998.
 As the internet landscape keep evolving, she picked up her digital marketing skills when she becomes an affiliate marketer in 2014.

 About us and this blog